Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Whitney & Company

 Whitney & Company is the next firm on our list with millions in assets under management.
-The firm has multiple advisors on staff, and its president, William G. Shaheen, is a certified public accountant (CPA).
+The firm has multiple advisors on staff, including a certified public accountant (CPA).

 The firm works with just over 400 clients, including individuals, high-net-worth individuals, charitable organizations and corporations.
 You’ll need at least $500,000 in investable assets to be a client of this fee-only firm.